Ever noticed how animals, especially your pets, take a keen interest in your pregnancy? Often before you even know there’s a baby coming?

 When mum of one Mel fell pregnant she had a pet cocker spaniel Frankie and a pet horse, Stormy.

-Mel said Frankie, who she and partner had for three years, turned “sooky” right away.
+Mel said Frankie, who she and her partner had had for three years, turned “sooky” right away.

 “She got sooky, but she’s sooky anyway.
 She loves cuddles and she did lots of sniffing early on,” says Mel.